DRUMSTICK TREE Overview Information

 DRUMSTICK TREE Side Effects & Safety

-Moringa leaves, fruit, and seeds might be safe when eaten as food.
+Moringa is POSSIBLY SAFE when taken by mouth and used appropriately.
+The leaves, fruit, and seeds might be safe when eaten as food.
 However, it’s important to avoid eating the root and its extracts.
 These parts of the plant may contain a toxic substance that can cause paralysis and death.
+Moringa has been used safely in doses up to 6 grams daily for up to 3 weeks.

 There isn’t enough information to know if moringa is safe when used in medicinal amounts.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use moringa if you are pregnant.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to use the root, bark or flowers of moringa if you are pregnant.
 Chemicals in the root, bark, and flowers can make the uterus contract, and this might cause a miscarriage.
+There is not enough information available about the safety of using other parts of moringa during pregnancy.
+Stay on the safe side and avoid use.

 DRUMSTICK TREE Dosing